Frequently Asked Questions

 Do I need to print off my receipt when I buy tickets or vouchers?

-No, you do not need to physically have a printed receipt, just show us the image from your smart phone or quote the receipt number and the name who bought the tickets/voucher.
+No, you do not need to have a printed receipt, just show us the image from your smart phone or quote the receipt number and the name of the guest who bought the tickets or voucher.

 Do you have food available on-site?

-Yes we do, the Creekside Cafe overlooks Coffs Creek and is open from 7:30 am for breakfast, and then lunch.
+Yes we do, the Creekside Cafe overlooks Coffs Creek and is open from 8 am weekdays and 7:30 am on weekends for breakfast, and then lunch.
 Through select school holiday dates, we also offer a Sausage Sizzle in the park at a very reasonable price.

 Do you have group rates?

 Yes we do.
-We have discounted prices for groups 10 -25 people and over 26, if you arrive in a coach the driver is free of charge.
-Please give us a ring at 02 6659 1910 for group bookings so that we can reserve seating.
+We offer reduced rates for groups of 10 – 25 people and for groups of 26 or more.
+If you arrive in a coach the driver is free of charge.
+Please call 02 6659 1910 for group bookings so that we can reserve seating.

 How much time should I allow to experience everything at the park?